dcsobral/seedGen/README.md

 so you don't risk starting a generation and leaving the computer, only to find out later that it stopped right after the first seed.

-When analysing seeds, I start by going to the `previews` folder and using `extractPrefabs.sh` to get all prefabs.xml files (which were renamed before being saved, as described above) for a particular seed size into a directory.
-For example, `extractPrefabs.sh 4096`, run from the `previews` folder, will extract all these xml files into the `previews/4096` folder.
+When analysing seeds, I start by going to the `previews` folder and using `prefabs.sh` to get all prefabs.xml files (which were renamed before being saved, as described above) for a particular seed size into a directory.
+For example, `prefabs.sh 4096`, run from the `previews` folder, will extract all these xml files into the `previews/4096` folder.
 I then change into that folder, and use the sorting commands to examine the seeds.